readthescripture.com

 How God's mercy toward the righteous spills over to bless those around them — a study tracing this pattern through Genesis, the Psalms, and the New Testament.

-Study · Intercession
+Passage Study · Doctrinal

 When God Relented